dqops/dqo/docs/examples/table-availability.md

 Data is based on public-use data sets, such as the U.S. Census and the Centers for Disease Control and Prevention’s Behavioral Risk Factor Surveillance System (BRFSS), the world’s largest, annual population-based telephone survey of over 400,000 people.

 Here is a table with some sample customer data.
+When working with a large dataset, it's common to have multiple tables within it.

+However, it's important to ensure that these tables are easily accessible and actually exist.
+This can be achieved using a table availability check, which helps to guarantee that the necessary data is readily available for analysis and decision-making.

+The typical table availability issues are:
+- the table does not exist because it was removed
+- the table is corrupted and cannot be queried
+- the database is down or unreachable
+- the credentials to the database are invalid
+- the access rights to the table have changed

 In this example, we will verify table availability in database using simple row count.

 We want to verify that a query can be executed on a table and that the server does not return errors, that the table exists, and that there are accesses to it.

 **SOLUTION**

 We will verify the data using profiling [table_availability](../checks/table/availability/table-availability.md) table check.
-Our goal is to verify if the failures of table availability check does not exceed the setup thresholds.
+Our goal is to verify if the failures of table availability check does not exceed the set thresholds.
+In this check, you can only get two actual values in result 1 or 0.
+If you receive a value of 1, it means the table is fully available and exists, so the result is valid.

+However, if you receive a value of 0, then there is some problem, and you need to run this check again after correcting the table.
+The number of unsuccessful attempts is the failures, which we set in thresholds.

 In this example, we will set three maximum failures thresholds levels for the check:

-- warning: 2
+- warning: 1
 - error: 5
 - fatal: 10